Jerry Goldstein (producer): Additional credits

-Goldstein produced the single "Spirit of '76" bw "Anyway I'm Busted" for the band Booty People which was a hit on the Billboard Hot Soul Singles chart in 1976.
+Goldstein produced the single "Spirit of '76" b/w "Anyway I'm Busted" for the band Booty People, which was a hit on the Billboard Hot Soul Singles chart in 1976.

-In the 1990s and 2000s, Goldstein along with Glenn Stone and Bruce Garfield managed Isaac Hayes and signed, managed, produced and promoted the successful three man pop/rap group LFO (best known for their hits "Summer Girls" and "Girl on TV").
+In the 1990s and 2000s, Goldstein, along with Glenn Stone and Bruce Garfield, managed Isaac Hayes, and signed, managed, produced and promoted the successful three-man pop/rap group LFO (best known for their hits "Summer Girls" and "Girl on TV").